cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Domain Separation

-HPKE allows combining a DHKEM variant DHKEM(Curve, Hash_kem) and a KDF such that the hash functions Hash_kem and Hash are instantiated by the same hash function.
+HPKE allows combining a DHKEM variant DHKEM(Group, Hash_kem) and a KDF such that the hash functions Hash_kem and Hash are instantiated by the same hash function.
 The prefixes used for the second parameter of the functions Extract_kem, Expand_kem, Extract, and Expand serve to separate